kanliot/foulnames/README.md

       options:
         -m NUM      allow foulnames to fix more than 4 files at a time.
 This was to prevent foulnames *.mp3 from fixing 900 files by accident.
-        -i      pipe mode to stdout.  should remove all newlines naturally the input only comes from a single filename which is piped in.
+        -i      pipe mode from stdin.  should remove all newlines and /. naturally the input only comes from a single filename which is piped in.
                 Yes, filenames can have newlines, and this is the solution.
         -t      preview the new filenames, but don't fix filenames